 Changes to Kingston Adult Education can be found at www.kingston.gov.uk/adulteducation.

 Children's centres and youth centres

-No open public sessions are currently being held at our children's centres or youth centres until further notice.
+Children and Youth Centres are closed to non-statutory group activities.
 If you require any support, please go to the Achieving for Children website.

 Council repairs service

 We regret that we will only be able to book urgent repair jobs for the foreseeable future.
 This will be for any issues that have caused total loss of heating or hot water, imminent danger to life or similarly urgent problems.
 If you have a non-urgent repair request, please do not report this until the Council has announced that services has returned to normal.
 More information on changes to council repairs.

 Kingston One Stop Shop is closed for appointments due to the new coronavirus restrictions.
 If you need support, you can still contact the Kingston Domestic Violence Hub team by calling 0208 547 6046 Monday - Friday 9am-5:30pm.